danog/MadelineProtoDocs/docs/docs/SECRET_CHATS.md

 $status = yield $MadelineProto->secretChatStatus($chat);
 ```

-$status is 0 if the chat cannot be found in the local database, 1 if the chat was requested but not yet accepted, and 2 if it is a valid accepted secret chat.
+$status is `\danog\MadelineProto\MTProto::SECRET_EMPTY` if the chat cannot be found in the local database, `MTProto::SECRET_REQUESTED` if the chat was requested but not yet accepted, and `MTProto::SECRET_READY` if it is a valid accepted secret chat.

 ## Sending secret messages ([now fully async!](https://docs.madelineproto.xyz/docs/ASYNC.html))